About This Service

 Video Conferencing for Board Meetings

 Open Meeting laws create an additional challenge for meetings using video conferencing tools.
 There are several solutions and strategies that can be used to be sure to make these meetings available to the public without worrying about “Zoom Bombers” or other intruders getting in to and disrupting these meetings.
 To learn more about how you can do this, contact Sarah Martabano: firstname.lastname@example.org.

 Using video conferencing where HIPPA laws need to be adhered to poses yet another set of challenges.
 NYSED recommends that you contact the office of special education before engaging in any virtual meeting for guidance.

 Zoom has a tool they have labeled HIPPA Compliant in their Medical Vertical solutions.
-There is no contract in place for this tool and it is likely it will not be available through the LHRIC until 20/21 if at all.
+There is no contract in place for this version of the software and it is likely it will not be available through the LHRIC until 20/21 if at all.
 To contact NYSED Office of Special Education follow this link: http://www.p12.nysed.gov/specialed/contacts.htm

 Video Conferencing FERPA/EdLaw2d